 We are living in unprecedented times due to the COVID-19 virus and the havoc it has caused in our own community and around the world.
 Everyone experiences stress, worry, fear, and sadness throughout life, but these times set the perfect stage for these emotions and related thought patterns to become persistent and nearly destroy one's ability to live life to the full as Jesus described in John 10:10.
 Paul had learned to boast in his weaknesses stating that because of them, he was able to ascribe greater glory to God (2 Cor.
 12:9).
 For Paul, there was no shame in claiming his weakness, and we should think the same way.
 Whether our weaknesses are physical, mental, emotional, relational, or spiritual, we are the Matthew Road family and that means we walk this road of life together.

-Every Tuesday we will post videos, articles, and podcasts on our Facebook page to encourage the mental health of our Matthew Road family.
 Below you will see a listing for mental health professionals/centers in our area that are taking new clients via video conferencing.
-We've also included the archived content including video, podcast, and article links from our Facebook page. *Please note that this is not an exhaustive resource for mental health encouragement and will grow each week as we continue to post to our Facebook page.
+We've also included the archived content including video, podcast, and article links from our Facebook page. *Please note that this is not an exhaustive resource for mental health encouragement.

 Christian Mental Health Professionals/Centers in the Grand Prairie/Arlington Area:

 On Anxiety -